LL8848/DimNet/README.md

         ├── eq_system         # Equilibrated systems
-        ├── new               # New files are placed here temporarily └── src                   # Codes for post-processing LAMMPS outputs ├── lmpoutpose.py     # Module for post-processing general output of LAMMPS ave/time fix ├── viscpost.py       # Module for post-processing viscosity data ├── rheologymodels.py # Module for various rheology models that are used to fit the shear viscosity ├── lmpcopy.py        # Module for organizing the files in different folders
+        ├── new               # New files are placed here temporarily └── src                   # Codes for post-processing LAMMPS outputs ├── core.py           # Module for post-processing general output of LAMMPS ave/time fix ├── viscpost.py       # Module for post-processing viscosity data ├── rheologymodels.py # Module for various rheology models that are used to fit the shear viscosity ├── lmpcopy.py        # Module for organizing the files in different folders
-        ├── utility.py        # High-level functions for quick processing and analysis of results ├── reports               # Jupyter notebooks that call src modules to analyze the results ├── lmpscript             # LAMMPS scripts to perform equilibration and NEMD simulation
+        ├── utility.py        # High-level functions for quick processing and analysis of results ├── examples              # Jupyter notebooks that call src modules to analyze the results

 General Workflow